Best 17-inch Laptops 2019

 LG Gram 17

-Our current best overall 17-inch laptop, the 2.95-pound LG Gram 17 weighs less than most 15-inch machine.
+Our current best overall 17-inch laptop, the 2.95-pound LG Gram 17 weighs less than most 15-inch machines.
 Combine that lightness with a relatively compact design enabled by the laptop's slim display bezels and the Gram 17 is one surprisingly travel-friendly laptop.
 Oh, and the Gram 17's nearly 12 hours of battery life means you can use it for an entire day without even dropping into the battery-saver mode.
 You'd expect one of the best 17-inch laptops to flaunt a gorgeous display, and Gram doesn't disappoint with its bright and vivid panel.
 To conclude, the Gram 17 gets you a superlight, relatively compact chassis, all-day battery life and a gorgeous display — what more could you ask for?

 Pros: Lightest 17-inch laptop ever; Very long battery life; Bright, vivid display